doncarbon/what-happens-when/README.rst

 - This interrupt notifies the currently focused application of a 'key pressed' event.

+### The Browser Sends a DNS Query

+After pressing enter, the browser initiates a DNS (Domain Name System) query to resolve "google.com" to an IP address.
+This process involves querying DNS servers to obtain the IP address associated with the domain name.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------